 Besides selecting a pretty feminine color palette like the one we created here for a brunch event, what makes this spring centerpiece so alluring are the diverse glass and metal containers we added to the display.
 From crystal vases to apothecary bottles and metallic silver pots we were able to design a tablescape reminiscent of an English garden.

-This beautiful flower display featured by Martha Stewart was created in Japan by Rie Okitsu.
+This beautiful flower display was created in Japan by Rie Okitsu.
 You can make your own with fillable acrylic bulbs and flowers of your choosing.

 Sometimes it’s not the flowers that are the focal point at all, it’s what the flowers are displayed in.
 This sculptural vase with simple desert flowers creates elegant simplicity.